ibm-cloud-docs/mas-ms/ssp.md

 The Self-Service Portal is comprised of two main parts, the Access Management Tool for administering Access Requests, and the Self-Service Automation for submitting Service Requests to run against assets.

-This portal is available to all IBM Maximo Application Suite – Managed Service and IBM Maximo Application Suite – Dedicated Customers.
+This portal is available to all IBM Maximo Application Suite – Managed Service, IBM Maximo Application Suite – Dedicated and IBM Maximo Application Suite - SaaS Customers.

 You must have access to the Access Management tool in the Self-Service Portal before obtaining access to Self-Service Automation.
 If you do not have access to the Access Management tool please see [Obtaining Access to the Access Management Tool](#obtaining-access-to-am-tool).
 {: note}